In This Article

 Yes, silverplate items can tarnish over time.
 Tarnish is a thin corrosive layer that develops on the surface due to exposure to air and moisture.
 Regular cleaning and proper storage can help slow down the tarnishing process.

 The key difference between sterling silver and silverplate lies in their composition and value.
 Sterling silver consists of 92.5% silver, making it valuable due to its weight and precious metal content, which can be sold based on the current metal market.
 This intrinsic value makes solid silver antiques a potentially good investment.

 On the other hand, silverplate is a base metal coated with a thin layer of silver, containing only a minimal amount of silver.
-This makes scrapping silverplate uncommon, as it holds little to no significant melt or scrap value.
+This makes scrapping silverplate uncommon because it holds little to no significant melt or scrap value.
 The value of silverplate items primarily depends on their rarity, decorative appeal, and the antique market rather than the metal market.

-To determine if silverplate is damaged, look for areas where the silver layer appears thin or has disappeared, revealing the base metal underneath.
-Signs of wear may include discoloration, dullness, or an uneven surface.
+To determine if silverplate is damaged, look for areas where the silver layer appears thin or has disappeared, revealing the golden-, copper-, or pewter-colored base metal underneath.
+Signs of wear include discoloration, dullness, or an uneven surface.

-Polishing silverplated items too aggressively can cause wear, as excessive pressure may remove the thin layer of silver.
-While tarnish is a removable dark layer that forms due to oxidation, worn silverplate refers to the actual loss of the silver coating, exposing the base metal underneath.
+While tarnish is a removable dark layer that forms due to oxidation, worn silverplate has lost some of the silver coating, exposing the base metal underneath.
 Some individuals may mistake wear for tarnish, leading them to over-polish the item, which can inadvertently cause further damage by removing more of the silver coating.
+Polishing silverplated items too aggressively can cause wear because the excessive pressure may remove the thin layer of silver.